shrey141102/PythonProjects/README.md

 ### Guess the Number (Game)
 Test your guessing skills with a number-guessing game.
 Challenge the computer to pick the correct number within a limited range.

+### Vigenere Cypher
+Encrypt and decrypt messages using the Vigenere Cipher.
+A great project for cryptography enthusiasts.

 ### Modified Vigenere Cypher
 Encrypt your messages using a modified Vigenere Cipher.
 A fun and challenging project for cryptography enthusiasts.